In the Ghetto: Cover versions

 After Elvis Presley, the song has been performed by many other artists.
 Dolly Parton sang the song on her 1969 album My Blue Ridge Mountain Boy.
 Songwriter Mac Davis recorded his own version of the song for his 1970 album Song Painter.
+Candi Staton recorded the song for her 1972 self titled album, and released it as a single the same year when it charted at R&B No. 12, US No. 48.
 In 1991, Norman Cook issued a dance version with his Beats International collective, which reached number 44 on the UK chart.
 In 1996, the 'Fugees-esque' hip-hop trio Ghetto People had a top ten hit on the German charts with a version recorded with local singer Detlef Malinkewitz.
 As Malinkewitz was recording under the pseudonym L-Viz at the time, some broadcasters in the UK credited the record to El Vez by mistake.

 Gospel recording artist Reverend James Cleveland recorded a gospel version of the song, and won his first Grammy Award for Best Soul Gospel Performance at the 17th Annual Grammy Awards in 1975 with the Southern California Community Choir for his 1974 album release, In the Ghetto.

 Following the death of Mac Davis, Reba McEntire and Darius Rucker recorded a duet version of the song to honor him.
 It was released on November 11, 2020, immediately following a live performance at the 54th Annual Country Music Association Awards.